rehierl/node-tree-outliner/2-0-core-design/2-0-sectioning-nodes.md

 Note that the definition of a sectioning node can in principle only define one effective open event.
 Multiple open events do not necessarily represent a design error because an open operation, executed on an already open section, is ineffective.
-That is, because it won't further change the section's state.
+That is because it won't further change the section's state.

 However, it must not be possible to close a section before the execution of a second subsequent open event.
 This would obviously represent a design error